 Ready to buy?

 Here are six of our favorite contemporary raw styles from a variety of still fairly young denim brands.
-All are less than $300–some significantly so.
-So try them out and learn that just like sushi and steak tartare, some things are best served raw.
+The highest price reaches $400, but most are significantly lower.
+So, try them out and learn that just like sushi and steak tartare, some things are best served raw.